Russtopia/bacillus/README.md

 ## Rationale

 The goal of this project is to offer an *extremely* minimal Build Automation and Continuous Integration (CI) system with zero dependencies on large frameworks, VMs or containers.
-Its core features reflect those the author found essential while using, administering and customizing a more traditional, shall we say, 'butler-based' build automation system for a large dev team over multiple years, experience showing that most of 'the other stuff' was completely unnecessary and better achieved by utilizing common external tools.

-bacill&mu;s is a single static binary with almost zero external configuration.
-With little to configure, one can be up and running within minutes -- no containers, VMs, or DSLs (Domain-Specific Languages).

-It basically should run on a potato, if that potato runs Go, without breaking a sweat.
+It basically should run on a potato, if that potato can run binaries compiled with Go, without breaking a sweat.

 bacill&mu;s is language-agnostic.
 Any script or binary that can be launched from a shell can also be launched by bacill&mu;s.
 Job-specific behaviour can (must!) be implemented in whatever language(s) with which the integrator is already fluent, avoiding the learning curve of other build automation tools.

+Core features reflect those the author found essential while using, administering and customizing a more traditional 'butler-based' build automation system for a large dev team over multiple years: experience showed that most of the 'other stuff' was unnecessary and better achieved by utilizing common external tools.

+bacill&mu;s is a single static binary with nearly zero external configuration.
+With little to configure, one can be up and running within minutes -- no containers, VMs, or DSLs (Domain-Specific Languages).

 If you want a point-and-click build server that lets you make jobs without knowing what a shell or cron scheduler is, this probably isn't for you.
 But if you want a build server that serves as a launch point, has a minimal but useful web interface, and otherwise *stays out of your way*, read on.